hanzoai/ROCm/docs/compatibility/pytorch-compatiblity.rst

   - See the `Nightly and latest stable version installation guide <https://pytorch.org/get-started/locally/>`_ or `Previous versions <https://pytorch.org/get-started/previous-versions/>`_ to get started.

-The upstream PyTorch includes an automatic hipification solution that automatically generates HIP source code from the CUDA backend.
+The upstream PyTorch includes an automatic HIPification solution that automatically generates HIP source code from the CUDA backend.
 This approach allows PyTorch to support ROCm without requiring manual code modifications.

 ROCm's development is aligned with the stable release of PyTorch while upstream PyTorch testing uses the stable release of ROCm to maintain consistency.

+.. _pytorch-docker-compat:

 Docker image compatibility
 ================================================================================